Manchamanteles Mole Starter

-This sweet, spicy mole gets its heat from a blend of chiles and its sweetness from fruity pineapple, and a hint of cinnamon and cloves.
+This sweet and spicy mole gets its heat from a blend of chiles and its sweetness from fruity pineapple. and a hint of cinnamon and cloves.
 Tomato, onion, garlic, and herbs round out the sauce’s flavors while ground almonds add a creamy, satisfying texture.
-Manchamanteles literally means “table stainer” in Spanish because the mole’s flavor creates so much enthusiasm among diners it's inevitably dripped on the tablecloth as it's eaten.

 ·Simply add water and simmer to create an authentic Manchamanteles Mole in minutes

 ·Spicy chile and savory tomato are expertly blended with sweet, fruity pineapple and warm, fragrant spices

 ·Use as a base for soups or stews

 ·Serve with enchiladas or empanadas in the place of salsa

 Stir 1 part sauce starter with 2 parts water to combine thoroughly and serve warmed or add to baked dishes.